 - Partnerships to advance these values

-- Lifelong learning — we provide opportunities for professional development and training and promote continuous life-long learning for our professional Members.
+Lifelong learning — we provide opportunities for professional development and training and promote continuous life-long learning for our the sector.

 Services and activities